 The EC and BOA members may not collude with other EC or BOA members to promote their own interest, interest of their relatives or friends in receiving any business opportunities, contracts, or other favors from SAIKAT.

-In case of a conflict of interest, the EC or BOA member must disclose to the remaining EC and the BOA members of such conflict, and recuse himself or herself from the decision making process.
+In case of a conflict of interest, the EC or BOA member must disclose to the remaining EC and the BOA members of such conflict and recuse himself or herself from the decision making process.

 Members of EC and BOA are expected to behave as true professionals with a sense of dignity, respect and tolerance for each other during meetings, events, get-together, etc. The code of conduct shall be in accordance with provision outlined in Robert’s rule of order.